GreyKeenan/dukesup/index.md

 </a>
 </div>

-> The black player has 8 points, and the red player has 11 points (7 on the table, and 4 for their DUKE + FIEF).
+> Black has 8 points,
+and red has 12.
+(7 cards in runs/sets,
+1 DUKE, 1 FIEF,
+and +3 for taking out their opponent)

 ---